M. Angélica Thumala Olave

 I am currently working on two research projects:

-1. A cultural sociology of reading.
+1. A cultural sociology of reading and writing.
 I explore the personal and political significance of reading and books in Latin America and the UK.
-The focus is on the ethical and existential dimensions of reading fiction; on self-understanding, coping and pleasure as well as critical capacity and utopian thought.
+The focus is on the ethical and existential dimensions of reading fiction; on self-understanding, ethical reflection and self-care.
+I am also exploring self-justification in autobiographical writing among elites and the links between reading and critical capacity and utopian thought.

 2. The Civil Sphere in Latin America.
 I examine the applicability of Jeffrey Alexander's Civil Sphere Theory to the case of Chile’s recent economic and political scandals.
 For details of the project see: